 It gives you advice on:

-- how to respond if you are offered work starting on or after 1 June but are concerned about returning to work generally or at a particular workplace;
+- how to respond if you are offered work starting on or after 1 September but are concerned about returning to work generally or at a particular workplace

 - how to seek advice and support if you are threatened with any penalty as a result of expressing concerns about returning to work.